-Policy WLP8.31 - Lifetime Design requires that where appropriate proposals for development should demonstrate that the design supports the needs of older people and those with dementia.

-All new housing developments on sites of 10 or more dwellings must make provision for 40% of all dwellings to meet Requirement M4(2) of Part M of the Building Regulations for accessible and adaptable dwellings.
-Dwellings that meet Requirement M4(3) of Part M of the Building Regulations will be supported and can count towards the requirement above.

-As this policy was not in place at the time that outline planning permission was granted it is not considered reasonable to impose a condition requiring this at this stage.
-Nineteen of the properties on the site are bungalows which will go some way to providing properties suitable for the elderly and less physically able.
+- 8.53 Policy WLP8.31 Lifetime Design requires that where appropriate proposals for development should demonstrate that the design supports the needs of older people and those with dementia. - 8.54 All new housing developments on sites of 10 or more dwellings must make provision for 40% of all dwellings to meet Requirement M4(2) of Part M of the Building Regulations for accessible and adaptable dwellings.
+Dwellings that meet Requirement M4(3) of Part M of the Building Regulations will be supported and can count towards the requirement above. - 8.55 As this policy was not in place at the time that outline planning permission was granted it is not considered reasonable to impose a condition requiring this at this stage.
+Nineteen of the properties on the site are bungalows which will go some way to providing properties suitable for the elderly and less physically able, in any case.

-Conclusion
+9. Conclusion

-After lengthy negotiations between the LPA and the applicant it is considered that the significant amendments made to the proposals have addressed the concerns raised by officers in terms of the general layout and design of this residential scheme.

-Officers consider that the design of the proposal is acceptable in accordance with the NPPF and policy WLP8.29.
+- 9.1 It is considered that the amendments to the proposals, in addition to the further information provided, has addressed the concerns of the planning committee and advisory panel.
+The updated consultation response from Suffolk County Highways clearly evidences that the design of the proposal will not prejudice the deliver of the wider allocated site. - 9.2 Officers consider that the design of the proposal is acceptable in accordance with the NPPF and policy WLP8.29.
 The proposal provides a legible layout around key open spaces that are functional and well overlooked.
 The design of the dwellings themselves relate well to vernacular buildings that can be found within Bungay and the proposal places bespoke properties in key locations on the site.
-The proposal offers good connectivity between the site and existing residential areas for pedestrians and cyclists in the form of shared use paths through the development site.

-A detailed drainage strategy has been provided which demonstrates a robust approach to surface water drainage of the site which was a primary matter raised within the Town Council's objection to this proposal.
-The proposed surface water storage basin together with the on-site infiltration methods described within the drainage strategy are acceptable to the lead local flood authority (SCC) and comply with the requirements of the NPPF and Local Plan.

-It is considered that the road layout, parking provision and footway/cycleways are designed to an acceptable standard that will enable adoption of the scheme as confirmed by Suffolk County Council as Highways Authority, which will allow development of land to the South West which forms part of this allocation.

-Although it is acknowledged within this report that there are areas of the proposal and general layout of the site which could have been improved upon, subject to the requirements of the conditions suggested within this report and those outstanding on the outline approval, on balance the proposal is considered to represent a sustainable form of development and an acceptable detailed scheme pursuant to the outline permission.
-Officers recommend approval of the reserved matters application.
+The proposal offers good connectivity between the site and existing residential areas for pedestrians and cyclists in the form of shared use paths through the development site. - 9.3 A detailed drainage strategy has been provided which demonstrates a robust approach to surface water drainage of the site which was a primary matter raised within the Town Council's objection to this proposal.
+The proposed surface water storage basin together with the on-site infiltration methods described within the drainage strategy are acceptable to the lead local flood authority (SCC) and comply with the requirements of the NPPF and Local Plan. - 9.4 It is considered that the road layout, parking provision and footway/cycleways are designed to an acceptable standard that will enable adoption of the scheme as confirmed by Suffolk County Council as Highways Authority, which will allow development of land to the South West which forms part of this allocation.
+The proposed layout can integrate into the wider allocation and would not prejudice its delivery. - 9.5 With the conditions suggested within this report and those outstanding on the outline approval on balance, the proposal is considered to represent a sustainable form of development in accordance with the Local Plan, and an acceptable detailed scheme pursuant to the outline permission.
+Officers recommend that approval of the reserved matters application be granted.

-Recommendation
+10. Recommendation

-That the reserved matters application be APPROVED subject to the following conditions:

-1. The development hereby permitted shall be completed in all respects strictly in accordance with the listed plans and documents, for which permission is hereby granted or which are subsequently submitted to and approved by the Local Planning Authority and in compliance with any conditions imposed by the Local Planning Authority.
+- 10.1 That the reserved matters application be APPROVED subject to the following conditions: - 1.
+The development hereby permitted shall be completed in all respects strictly in accordance with the listed plans and documents, for which permission is hereby granted or which are subsequently submitted to and approved by the Local Planning Authority and in compliance with any conditions imposed by the Local Planning Authority.